performances musical themes about Norman Perryman

 Claude Debussy: Prélude de l’après-midi d’un faune (Czech National Orchestra)

 Edward Elgar: Enigma Variations.
 30 mins.
-(Rotterdam Philharmonic Orchestra 2012).
+(Rotterdam Philharmonic Orchestra.
+Bergen Philharmonic, 2012)

 Gustav Holst: The Planets.
 50 mins.
 (National Orchestra of Belgium).

-Modest Mussorgsky: Pictures at an Exhibition - orchestration by Ravel.
-30 mins. (with Simon Rattle and the CBSO for BBC Television.
-Arnhem Philharmonic).
+Mussorgsky: Pictures at an Exhibition - orchestration by Ravel.
+30 mins. (with Simon Rattle and the CBSO for BBC Television, 1993.
+Arnhem Philharmonic 2004, DVD recording 2011)

 Alexander Scriabin: Poem of Ecstasy.
 20 mins.
 (Royal Concertgebouw Orchestra).